 Consideration of financial assets or resources works in a similar manner.
 Individuals are allowed up to $2,000 in “countable resources”, and couples are permitted up to $3,000.
 However, if one spouse is not seeking Medicaid, then they are permitted up to $117,240 in resources.
 If they continue to live in their home, then the home is considered an exempt asset and its value is not put towards the resource limit.

-Persons whose assets or incomes exceed the Medicaid limits or couples where only one spouse requires Medicaid should strongly consider finding Medicaid planning help to ensure they qualify and that the healthy spouse has adequate income and resources to continue living independently.
+Persons whose assets or income exceeds the Medicaid limits or couples where only one spouse requires Medicaid should strongly consider finding Medicaid planning help to ensure they qualify and that the healthy spouse has adequate income and resources to continue living independently.
 Find assistance applying for Medicaid.

 This waiver is open to Floridians statewide.
 Be aware that waiting lists for services are the norm.
 In 2013, despite assisting over 11,000 persons, there were approximately two applicants for every one slot available.
 Some limited additional information is available about this waiver on the Department of Elder Affairs website.